daffafaizan/pomodoro/README.md

-Created with Next.js using Typescript
+Created with Next using Typescript